alchemicode/jServ/README.md

 }
 ```

 The reason the object has only two fields is that the developer defines what attributes each object will have within the `data` field.
 The `id` field is the only definite field to any object, as it is required for the API to be functional.
-It is dependent on the developer to ensure that the data field is consistent across all objects(if this is what is desired).
+It is dependent on you to implement field enforcement in your applications, and to ensure that the data fields are consistent across all objects(if this is what is desired).

 <br>